srisaivarmassv/infra-as-code-aws/README.md

 - Install Nginx on the EC2 instance automatically.
 - Using remote backend S3 to store the state file.

 <sub>**Note:** The Terraform configuration currently utilizes a remote S3 backend for storing state files.
 Ensure that the S3 bucket is pre-created before running Terraform.
-If you prefer to use a local backend, remove the backend.tf file and proceed with `terraform init`.</sub>
+If you prefer to use a local backend, remove the backend.tf file and proceed with `terraform init`.
+Change the variable names as per your ruquirement.</sub>

 4️⃣ Retrieve the EC2 Public IP
 ``` bash